What Is Editing?

 Editing is the process that involves reviewing, organizing, correcting grammar and spelling, and formatting a piece of content.

-There are 4 main types of editing:
+There are four main types of editing:

 What Is The Typical Editing Process?

 Great editing starts before a piece of content is even written.
-A writer should be given a brief that includes the topic, keywords that are being targeted (if the content is meant for SEO), the company style guide, and anything that needs to be included in the article (such as a call to action at the end or specific headings).
+A writer should be given a brief that includes the topic, keywords being targeted (if the content is meant for SEO), the company style guide, and anything else that needs to be included in the article (such as a call to action at the end or specific headings).

 A Sample Editing Process, Outlined